10-6-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace wrote the first algorithm for a machine in the 1800s and is considered the first computer programmer.
 ```

 Who is the "Turing machine" named after?